geraintcjy/DigitalTwinforDamageDetection/README.md

 ## Digital Twin for Damage Detection

 This is the online repository supporting my undergraduate final paper *Structural Damage Detection Based on Digital Twin and Physics-based Machine Learning*.
-The Matlab code uploaded here is for generating digital models, constructing datasets, running convolutional neural network trainings, and plotting several drawings.
-I tried to make every piece of code as readable as possible when I was coding, and plenty of comments were added to elaborate each file's functionality.
-However, feel free to reach out to me if you bump up against any trouble.
+The Matlab code uploaded here is for generating digital models, constructing datasets, running convolutional neural network trainings, and plotting drawings.
+I tried to make every piece of code as readable as possible, as plenty of comments were added to elaborate functionalities.
+However, feel free to reach out to me if you run into any trouble.

 ### Generating models and simulating structural responses under different conditions